You seem to be located in .

 Environmental footprint

-To proactively reduce the environmental footprint from the whole value chain by working actively with emission reduction, resource use and energy efficiency is central to Scania’s daily operations.
-Scania’s own environmental impact stems from our production processes, our global workshop facilities and our offices.
-However, we also have an indirect environmental impact stemming from the materials that we source to build our products and the logistics required to be a manufacturer.
+It is central to Scania’s daily operations to proactively reduce the environmental footprint from the whole value chain.
+This is achieved by working actively with emission reduction, resource use and energy efficiency.
+Scania’s own environmental impact stems from production processes, global workshop facilities and offices.
+However, there is also an indirect environmental impact stemming from the materials sourced to build products, and the logistics required to be a manufacturer.

 CO2 from operations (Science-based target)